boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

   - /about.html
 ---

+- __03-2021__ Two papers accepted to Neural Compression Workshop @ ICLR 2021.
 - __03-2021__ Thrilled to share that I will be joining MIT as a graduate student this fall, advised by Prof. [Rosalind Picard](https://web.media.mit.edu/~picard/)!
 Huge thanks to Prof. Kautz, Prof. Hoque, Prof. Silenzio, Dr. Zaman, and Dr. Acharyya for the past three years of mentorship!
-- __02-2021__ My sincere gratitude to all schools & professors who have offered me a Ph.D. position!
-It is a tough decision for me to make.
+And sorry, CMU, Cornell, and UW :(
 - __12-2020__ Awarded Finalist for the [2021 CRA Outstanding Undergraduate Researcher Award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/#2020).
-I am grateful to everyone who helped me along the way :)

 Hi, I am Boyu, an incoming graduate student at MIT.
 I am honored to be advised by Prof. [Rosalind Picard](https://web.media.mit.edu/~picard/) at the [Affective Computing Group](https://www.media.mit.edu/groups/affective-computing/overview/).